 When you’re applying for an internship, the first thing you should find out is how much time will be required of you.
 For me, 10 to 15 hours was the maximum I could give my first internship without it interfering with my paying job – a demanding assistant position that often topped 50 hours a week.
 If you’re in school, or working full or part-time, you need to know exactly how many hours you’ve already committed for paying work, and then only commit to what you can reasonably perform for an internship.
 It’s tempting to think we’re all capable of 70-hour workweeks, but that's a short path to burnout city.

 Think about the distribution of time.
 Two hours a day, five days a week, is exponentially more taxing than two five-hour shifts once you take into account commuting and other incidental annoyances.
 Can your internship be batched into as few shifts as possible, cutting down on your travel time?
 Even better, can part of your hourly requirement be done from home (or anywhere with a wifi connection)?
-A good internship program recognizes that you are your own person, with your own life, priorities, and goals, and doesn’t want to infringe on that.
+A good internship program recognises that you are your own person, with your own life, priorities, and goals, and doesn’t want to infringe on that.
 The best internships support you in attaining those goals — even the ones that exist beyond company walls.

 NOT WORTH IT: There's Too Much Mandatory Time

 An internship that demands full-time hours for an extended length of time is not bad, necessarily — just suspect.
 On the one hand, just like a short internship is more convenient at two big shifts per week, a long internship that completely immerses you in the office atmosphere can be extremely profitable.
 You’ll see exactly how the company runs on a day-to-day basis, something that’ll make you a valuable part of any team, and much less expendable than someone who pops in a couple of afternoons a week.